Mini Clubman (2007): Cargo area

 The cargo area of the first generation Clubman received mixed reviews.
 Although it was far bigger than the Mini Hatch, most critics still believed that it was too small in comparison to one of its main competitors, the Volkswagen Jetta SportWagen.
-Many complaints were also cited about the trunk.
-The majority of the car behind the B pillar was said to have created much road noise, especially at high speeds.
-Also, the rear seats did not fold flat with the load floor of the trunk.
-Critics also said that the "storage package", which included options such as a 12V power outlet, perimeter lighting, and nets, should have been a standard option on the vehicle.
+Many complaints were also cited about the boot/trunk.
+The car area aft of the B pillar was said to suffer high levels of road noise, especially at high speeds.
+Also, the rear seats did not fold flat with the load floor.
+Critics also said that the "storage package", which included options such as a 12V power outlet, perimeter lighting, and nets, should have been a standard fitting on the vehicle.